-- No invasive species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations (S.I.
-477 of 2011) were recorded within the proposed works area. - Good construction site hygiene will be employed to prevent the introduction of problematic invasive alien plants by thoroughly washing vehicles prior to entering the site.
+- > No invasive species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations (S.I.
+477 of 2011) were recorded within the proposed works area. - Solution of problematic invasive alien plants by thoroughly washing vehicles prior to entering the site.